lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 When All-0 fragment is received, which indicates that all the fragments have been sent in the current window.
 Since the sender is not obliged to send a full window, some fragment number not set in the local_bitmap may not correspond to losses.
 The next window can start.

 When All-1 fragment is received, which indicated that the transmission is finished.
 Since the last window is not full, the MIC will be used to detect if all the fragments have been received.
-A correct MIC indicates the end of the transmission but the receiver must stay alive a period of time to answer to empty All-1 frag the sender may send if the bitmap is lost.
+A correct MIC indicates the end of the transmission but the receiver must stay alive a period of time to answer to empty All-1 fragment the sender may send if the bitmap is lost.

 If All-1 fragment has not been received, the receiver expects a new window.
 It waits for